thiccaxe/UxPlay/README.txt

-    Also requires the out-of-mainline Linux kernel module bcm2835-codec maintained by Raspberry Pi, so far only included in Raspberry Pi OS, and two other distributions (Ubuntu, Manjaro) available with Raspberry Pi Imager. *Note: The latest Raspberry Pi model 5 does not provide hardware-accelerated (GPU) H264 decoding as its CPU is powerful enough for satisfactory software decoding.*
+    Also requires the out-of-mainline Linux kernel module bcm2835-codec maintained by Raspberry Pi, so far only included in Raspberry Pi OS, and two other distributions (Ubuntu, Manjaro) available with Raspberry Pi Imager. *Note: The latest Raspberry Pi model 5 provides hardware-accelerated (GPU) H265 (HEVC) decoding, but not H264, as its CPU is powerful enough for satisfactory software H264 decoding.*

 ### Note to packagers: